Affirmative Action vs. Affirmative Information: Empirical application

-We return to our empirical example from Section \ref{motiv}, where we demonstrated how a set of credit risk scores can lead to disparate outcomes across education groups.
-Despite the fact that the scores were constructed without group identifiers, they yielded lower true and false positive rates to less-educated applicants at every cutoff.
-In this section, we compare two strategies for raising the true positive rate of the less-educated group: affirmative action and affirmative information.
+We now return to our empirical example from Section \ref{motiv}, where we demonstrated how a set of credit risk scores can lead to disparate outcomes across education groups.
+Despite the fact that the scores were constructed without group identifiers or sensitive predictors, they yielded lower true and false positive rates to less-educated applicants at every cutoff.
+Here, we contrast traditional group-blind prediction with two strategies for achieving equal opportunity for creditworthy individuals: Affirmative Action and Affirmative Information.
+Affirmative Action works by adjusting the disadvantaged group's criteria for acceptance, while Affirmative Information works by adding data to enhance the accuracy of the disadvantaged group's predictions.

-In our setting, we use the U.S. Census Survey of Income and Program Participation (SIPP), a nationally-representative panel survey of the civilian population.
-We label our outcome of ``creditworthiness" as the reported ability to pay rent, mortgage, and utilities in 2016, and use survey response from two years prior to predict that outcome, as in \cite{reich2020possibility}.
-Of the overall sample, we call the 55\% who studied beyond a high school education group $H$ and those with at most a high school degree group $L$.
-Mean outcomes vary by group: about 93\% of $H$ members report to have repaid their obligations, compared with 89\% of the $L$ members.
-Our risk scores are trained with a logistic regression on a subset of the data and then tested on a separate holdout set.
+As before, we use SIPP, a nationally-representative panel survey of the civilian population \citep{sipp_cite}.
+We label our outcome of ``creditworthiness" as the successful payment of rent, mortgage, and utilities in every month of 2014.
+Of the overall sample, we call the 55\% who studied beyond a high school education group $H$ and those with at most a high school education group $L$.

-We suppose a lender is presented with these scores and uses them to assign loan denials and approvals, without observing individuals' group membership.
-The lender approves loans for anyone whose score corresponds to a positive expected return, and therefore imposes a cutoff rule that depends on their relative cost of false positive and false negative errors.
-When false positives are more costly, the cutoff is greater.
-As in Section \ref{motiv}, at every cutoff, blind prediction based only on total debt, total assets, and monthly income yields classifications with smaller TPR for the $L$ group.
+We suppose a lender is using repayment predictions to assign loan denials and approvals, without observing individuals' group membership.
+The lender approves loans for anyone whose score corresponds to a positive expected return, and therefore imposes a cutoff rule that depends on the relative cost of false positive and false negative errors.
+To model the lender choice, we consider a profit function that generates cutoff decision rules: $\text{TP} - k \text{FP}$, where $\text{TP}$ is the number of creditworthy applicants given loans, $\text{FP}$ is the number of defaulters given loans, and $k$ is a constant representing the relative cost of false positive classifications.
+We compute the lender's classification choices by iteratively considering different possible values of $k$ in the profit function, and determining at each $k$ what would be the lender's endogenously chosen classification decisions.

-We first consider how \textit{affirmative action} can correct the error disparity by over-representing individuals from $L$ among the positive classifications.
-For each of the lender's intended cutoffs, we lower the corresponding cutoff for $L$ members until their TPR reaches the level of the $H$ applicants.
-In Figure \ref{emp-fig}a, we can see that this scheme reduces the portion of loans subsequently repaid to the lender.
-However, in Figure \ref{emp-fig}b, we can see that it yields group TPRs that are approximately equal.